-This panel debate critically analyses the power of media as a space for positive change to gender norms, exploring the merits and limitations of different types of mass media, focusing on:
+This panel debate, recorded in June 2019, critically analyses the power of media as a space for positive change to gender norms, exploring the merits and limitations of different types of mass media, focusing on:

 - Whether one form of media is more powerful than others for challenging harmful gender norms?